LaurentOngaro/UEVaultManager/docs/source/output.rst

 a csv or a json file for a future use.

-The script use a (hardcoded) boolean value to know if the content of the field is “protected” and must be preserved before overwriting an existing output file.
+The script use a (hardcoded) boolean value to know if the content of the field is `protected` and must be preserved before overwriting an existing output file.

 This feature goal is to avoid overwriting data that could have been manually changed by the user in the output file between successive runs.
-As it, if the user manually change the content of some data in the file, by adding a comment for instance, this data WON’T be overwritten.
-Also Note that if ``create_output_backup = true`` is set in the config file, the app will create a backup of the output file suffixed by a timestamp before overwriting the result file.
+As it, if the user manually change the content of some data in the file, by adding a comment for instance, this data WON'T be overwritten.
+Also Note that if `create_output_backup = true` is set in the config file, the app will create a backup of the output file suffixed by a timestamp before overwriting the result file.